worthinternetsystems/radar-web-app-template/blog/02-gettingStarted.md

 npx create-nx-workspace radar-web-app-template --packageManager=pnpm
 ```

 I keep most of the default settings but selected empty project.
 I'll add libraries and applications manually.
+I opted to use GitHub as my build pipeline.
+I have heard great things about GitLabs, but I know almost nothing about it.
+Maybe it will be something to migrate to some point down the line.
+For now GitHub Actions should be entirely sufficient.

+Let's take a look around, what did we get?

+First we have a GitHub action yml file.
+This does some basic setup and then runs some tests.
+There is a recommended extensions json file in the `.vscode` folder.
+It only contains the Nx extension for Angular, and as I won't be using Angular I won't be installing it.
+There is a `.gitignore`, nothing special, just some good defaults.
+We've got an empty `packages` folder as well as a `pnpm-workspace.yaml` file that tells pnpm that our packages are in the `packages` folder.
+I will probably add an `applications` folder at some point going forward and update the workspaces folder.
+We've got a `packages.json` folder, just some defaults for now, and also a `README.md` with nothing yet.

 ## A quick aside